 What is next?

-- Development of resources on technology-facilitated abuse for Aboriginal and Torres Strait Island women commences in the first quarter of 2020
+- Development of resources on technology-facilitated abuse for Aboriginal and Torres Strait Island women will be rolled out from early 2021.

-- The first annual progress report for this initiative will be due in the second quarter of 2020.
+- The next annual progress report for this initiative will be due in the second quarter of 2021.

 What difference will we make?